General Studies

 Fitness 9, 10, 11, 12: The KTA fitness program encourages students to develop lifelong habits that promote good health, physical activity and an overall feeling of wellbeing.
 Fitness classes, which meet twice a week, engage students in a variety of physical fitness activities, including aerobic exercise (kickboxing and dance based aerobics), strength training (working with free weights and utilizing one’s own body weight), and routines that promote flexibility (stretching, yoga).
 Recognizing that exercise enhances energy and alertness, and thereby improves concentration and learning, the Fitness program provides an opportunity for intense physical activity in the midst of the academic day.

-Health (Grade 9): This course is designed to address health-related issues that are relevant to our students.
+Health (Grade 10): This course is designed to address health-related issues that are relevant to our students.
 A community physician teaches a series of lectures as part of this “Health and Wellness” course.
 Topics include Understanding Your Medical History; Diet, Nutrition and Eating Disorders; Understanding Your Endocrine System and Everything You Want to Know About Acne; Topics in Mental Health; and Jewish Genetic Diseases.

 Humanities and Social Sciences

-Fundamentals of Art and Design (Grades 9 and 10) is a two year sequence that introduces students to the basic elements and principles of art and design, which are the building blocks for any work of art.
+Fundamentals of Art and Design (Grades 9 and 10) is a two-year sequence that introduces students to the basic elements and principles of art and design, which are the building blocks for any work of art.
 The course combines brief lectures on art concepts and art history with considerable hands on work, including completion of 2D and 3D studio projects.
 Students create works of art by applying their knowledge of the elements of Art using a variety of fine art media.

-Advanced Fine Art 11/12 is an advanced fine arts course that builds on the concepts learned in Fundamentals of Design 9 and 10.
+Advanced Fine Art 11/12 is an advanced dual enrollment fine arts course that builds on the concepts learned in Fundamentals of Design 9 and 10.
 Students combine all the elements and principles of design to create works of art using advanced methods in acrylics, watercolors, collage, clay and other mixed media.